-The reduction in the variance reflects work to maximise and reshape the contract and to ensure that income that relates to Norsecare block beds is reflected against the contract spend.
+The reduction in the variance reflects work to maximise and reshape the contract and to ensure that income that relates to NorseCare block beds is reflected against the contract spend.

-Service Level Agreements, underspend of $(\pounds 0.210m)$.
+Service Level Agreements, underspend of (£0.444m).
 The underspend is due to a reduction in planned costs, following retendering of agreements, together with additional income from Continuing Health Care and private sale of beds within the contracts.
-This is offset by a planned reduction in contract costs, which is no longer viable.

-Integrated Community Equipment Store, underspend of (£0.245m).
+Integrated Community Equipment Store, underspend of (£0.281m).
 Working practices have changed, which has reduced the equipment backlog.
 This combines with a recycled equipment rebate to deliver an underspend.